-In a world currently filled with so much uncertainty, there’s one thing that is certain – none of us are returning to the office any time soon.
+Having spent the last couple of years working remotely there’s one thing that is certain – few of us are returning to the office 5 days per week any time soon.
 With this in mind, it’s important to create a workspace at home where you can feel happy and productive.

 If you’re wondering how to make your home workspace better, here’s 7 things you can try today:

 If you’re working from home it’s important to find somewhere where you can do real work.
 This could really be anywhere as long as it’s somewhere you can focus and work uninterrupted.

 Ideally it’ll be in a separate room which isn’t used on a daily basis by the rest of your household.
 However, we don’t all have the luxury of that much space and so a corner of a room may have to make do.

 It’s surprising just how little space you really need to create a great home workspace.
 All you really need is enough space for the next necessity… a desk.

 There’s no escaping it, if you’re going to do real work you’re going to need a desk.

 It doesn’t need to be big though, just large enough for whatever you use on a daily basis.
 If you just use a laptop then lucky you, you can get a tiny desk and be just fine.
 For those of us who insist on working with two monitors and a laptop then we need something larger.

 If you’re going to spend the majority of your day sat in a chair then make sure it’s a comfortable one.

 It’s surprising just how quickly you can become uncomfortable if your chair isn’t up to scratch.
 Ideally you’ll need one with a large padded seat and flexible back.